 Networking is about getting to know people, and you are doing this every day as you chat with someone in line at the store or meet someone at a school event or when you are visiting with a family friend.
 Building your network is a valuable job search resource.
 To be successful at networking, you must learn to form mutually beneficial relationships with others and it involves both give and take.
-Some day, you may be contacted as a networking connection for someone else.
 The number one way to secure employment in today’s competitive market is through networking.
 The National Association of Colleges and Employers (NACE) estimates that 75–80% of available positions are never advertised but are filled through word-of-mouth or networking.

 Who belongs in my network?